CA-ma/rails_bdd/README.md

 **Sanity check - Replicate bug.**
 <img src="./app/assets/images/bug_sanity_check.png">

-After searching on the web, often the fix can be found and added to the code base.
-In this case, it is adding `dependent: :destroy` to the `has_many :comments` entity relationship between `articles` and `comments`.
+The exact nature of the bug is revealed in the error message, `ForeignKeyViolation ERROR: update or delete on table "articles" violates foreign key contraint`...`on table "comments"`.
+Being a new developer, often my learning process and debugging process deeply overlap, and the web is an excellent resource for learning.
+A well targeted search can reveal many useful insights about the general nature of the problem, as well as specifics to solve it using a particular framework and language.
+In this case with Rails, I found a solution by adding `dependent: :destroy` to the `has_many :comments` entity relationship between `Article` and `Comment` models, which is undoubtedly a useful, fundamental attribute in many Rails applications.

 **Bug Fix - Add new code.**
 <img src="./app/assets/images/article_model_with_fix.png">